Why Real Estate Agents Need a Newsletter

 Why Email Still Wins

 Social media gets the attention, but email gets the results.
+A consistent real estate email newsletter is the channel that turns those past-client relationships into repeat business.
 Here’s why:

 - Open rates: A well-crafted real estate newsletter averages 40-50% open rates, compared to 5-10% organic reach on social